 |IRS Installment Agreement||1 hour to apply, up to 30 days to get approved||$52 setup fee for Direct Debit, $120 setup fee for payroll deduction|

-Finally, as you work your way out of debt, don’t do anything that will sabotage your efforts.
-Also, take every step possible to avoid new debt:
+As you work your way out of debt, avoid doing anything that can and will sabotage your efforts.
+Make sure to take every step possible to also avoid any new debt.

 - If possible, put off buying a new car or home until you’re out of debt.